- What is a Pap Smear and Why is it Performed?

-What are the Latest Advances with Pap Smear?
+- What are the Latest Statistics on Pap Smears and Cervical Cancer?

 Recently, new techniques have been developed to further improve cervical cancer cell sample collection and specimen quality.
 Hologic’s ThinPrep System and MediSpectra, Inc.’s LUMA Cervical Imaging System are two such new techniques that have been approved by the U.S. Food and Drug Administration (FDA).
 While the conventional Pap smear is still an accurate method of detecting abnormalities or cancer, research has shown that these new techniques may be more effective at detecting cervical cancer and pre-cancerous conditions than the conventional Pap smear by: